diskuv/dkml-ghmirror/contributors/index.rst

 .. warning::

-  **Be prepared to wait for at least 2 hours for the installer to finish.** In the meantime you can still use your computer for other things like web browsing.
+  **Be prepared to wait an hour for the installer to finish.** In the meantime you can still use your computer for other things like web browsing.

 1. Open PowerShell (press the Windows key ⊞, type "PowerShell" and then Open ``Windows PowerShell``).